 Georgia’s Most Popular Cities for Travel

-Macon: Macon, the root of Southern rock and soul music, has much more to offer.
+Macon, the birthplace of Southern rock and soul music, has much more to offer.
 Must-visit places include the Ocmulgee Mounds National Historical Park and the Tubman Museum.

 Key Guidelines for Travelers in Georgia